Henry Longhurst

-Henry Carpenter Longhurst CBE, (18 March 1909 – 21 July 1978) was a British golf writer and commentator.
-For 45 years, he was golfing correspondent of the Sunday Times.
-During World War II, Longhurst was also a member of parliament (MP) for Acton in west London, England.
+Henry Carpenter Longhurst CBE (18 March 1909 – 21 July 1978) was a British golf writer and commentator.
+For 45 years, he was golfing correspondent of The Sunday Times.
+During World War II, Longhurst was also Member of Parliament (MP) for Acton in west London.
 Longhurst was inducted into the World Golf Hall of Fame in 2017.

-Biography
+Early life

+In 1909, Longhurst was born at Bromham, Bedfordshire, the son of (William) Henry Longhurst who established the firm of Longhurst & Skinner, a house-furnishing business at Bedford, and his wife Constance (née Smith).

+Education

-Longhurst was born at Bromham, Bedfordshire, the son of (William) Henry Longhurst who established the firm of Longhurst & Skinner, a house-furnishing business at Bedford, and his wife Constance (née Smith).
-He was educated at St Cyprian's School, Eastbourne, close to the Royal Eastbourne Golf Club, where he records "gazing at them – the caddies, not the golfers – with deepest envy as I peered surreptitiously up from the Greek unseen."
+Longhurst was educated at St Cyprian's School, Eastbourne, close to the Royal Eastbourne Golf Club, where he records "gazing at them – the caddies, not the golfers – with deepest envy as I peered surreptitiously up from the Greek unseen."
 He was "hooked for life" during a family holiday in 1920 at Yelverton in Devon, where he started playing golf on a home-made three-hole course on a common.
 Here Longhurst was encouraged by the local professional.

-He was subsequently educated at Bedford School before winning a scholarship to Charterhouse School and in 1928 went to Clare College, Cambridge.
+Longhurst was subsequently educated at Bedford School before winning a scholarship to Charterhouse School and in 1928 went to Clare College, Cambridge.
 He played for Cambridge University Golf Club from 1928 to 1931 and was captain in 1931.
 He was German Amateur Champion in 1936 and runner-up in the Swiss Amateur in 1928 and the French Amateur in 1937, beaten 1 hole by Jacques Léglise.

+Career

 After starting work in the family business, he found a post selling advertising space for the Hardware Trade Journal.
 He had been attracted by the politics of the proprietor, Sir Ernest Benn, and had become a member of the Individualist Society, which Benn founded.
-Longhurst started writing for a monthly golf magazine called Tee Topics and came to the attention of the editor of the Sunday Times who invited him to contribute to the sporting page.
-Thus, he became the golf correspondent of the Sunday Times, and retained that position for 40 years.
+Longhurst started writing for a monthly golf magazine called Tee Topics and came to the attention of the editor of The Sunday Times who invited him to contribute to the sporting page.
+Thus, he became the golf correspondent of The Sunday Times, and retained that position for 40 years.
 He was also a regular contributor to Golf Illustrated.

-In 1943, Longhurst was elected at a by-election as Conservative MP for Acton in West London, but lost the seat at the 1945 general election.
+In 1943, Longhurst was elected at the Acton by-election as a Conservative Party MP but lost the seat at the 1945 general election.
 During the 1931 general election, Longhurst had spoken at a campaign meeting supporting Bedford's Conservative candidate, which he described as "a heady introduction to politics, and once you have been bitten by the bug it is almost impossible, as in golf, to throw it off."

 During the second part of the 1940s, Longhurst visited Middle Eastern oilfields and supported the development of air travel to the Far East, representing the airline Skyways in various projects to develop services between UK and Hong Kong, Singapore and China.
 Later attempts were made to add services to West Africa and the Bahamas.
-These travels were recorded in his 1949 book 'You never know till you get there'.
+These travels were recorded in his 1949 book You never know till you get there.